-(a) [Illustrations on the valuation techniques and significant unobservable inputs are indicative and should not be directly used without consultation with entities' independent valuer.
-Please note AASB 13 Fair Value Measurement provides an exemption for not-for-profit public sector entities from disclosing the shaded row relating to 'unrealised gains/(losses) on non-financial assets' if the assets are held primarily for their current service potential rather than to generate net cash inflows.
-As this exemption is not applicable for assets that are held for cash generating purposes, not-for-profit entities that have assets generating net cash inflows will still need to disclose the information in the shaded columns.]

-(b) CSO adjustments ranging from 50 per cent to 70 per cent were applied to reduce the market approach value for the Department's specialised land, with the weighted average 60 per cent reduction applied.
+[[]Illustrations on the valuation techniques and significant unobservable inputs are indicative and should not be directly used without consultation with entities' independent valuer.
+Please note AASB 13 Fair Value Measurement provides an exemption for not-for-profit public sector entities from disclosing 'unrealised gains/(losses) on non-financial assets' if the assets are held primarily for their current service potential rather than to generate net cash inflows.
+As this exemption is not applicable for assets that are held for cash generating purposes, not-for-profit entities that have assets generating net cash inflows will still need to disclose the information.]
+CSO adjustments ranging from 50 per cent to 70 per cent were applied to reduce the market approach value for the Department's specialised land, with the weighted average 60 per cent reduction applied.

-(c) For some heritage and iconic assets, cost may be the reproduction cost of the asset rather than the replacement cost if their service potential could only be replaced by reproducing them with the same materials.
+For some heritage and iconic assets, cost may be the reproduction cost of the asset rather than the replacement cost if their service potential could only be replaced by reproducing them with the same materials.